 About filmmaker Marie Valentine Regan

-Regan is a California-born filmmaker who has been based in Paris for the last ten years.
+Marie Valentine Regan is a California-born filmmaker who has lived in Paris for the past decade.
+She works at the border of documentary and experimental film.

-Regan taught film for many years in New York, including at Bard College where she taught with Kelly Reichart and Peter Hutton.
-In Paris, she has taught workshops on filmmaking, on genocide and cinema, and on filmmakers such as Claire Denis, Rithy Panh, and Agnès Varda.
+Regan has taught film in New York at Columbia, Barnard, and Bard College, and in Paris, where she has led workshops on filmmaking, political cinema, and the works of directors Claire Denis, Rithy Panh, and Agnès Varda.